Day Camp for Children

 The School Break Problem

-1. During the school year, parents are confident that their children are well cared for, well-supervised, and involved in educational and recreational activities with their school.
+- During the school year, parents are confident that their children are well cared for, well supervised, and involved in educational and recreational activities at their school.

-2. During the school breaks, working parents need a place that will provide supervised activities in a clean, safe environment.
+- During school breaks, working parents need a place that offers supervised activities in a clean, safe environment.

 Limited Enrollment

-In order to retain a balanced camper/counselor ratio, enrollment will be on a first-come-first-serve basis.
+To maintain a balanced camper-to-counselor ratio, enrollment will be on a first-come, first-served basis.
 Please indicate on the registration form the weeks you desire to attend.
 Our Summer Day Camp for Children is for ages 5-15.

 What’s Included

-Various sports will be taught by our staff to enable each camper to have an introduction to basic sports rules and skills.
-Other games will also be a part of the program.
+Our staff will teach a variety of sports to give each camper an introduction to basic rules and skills.
+Other games will also be a part of the program. - Daily Chapel Time

 Our daily chapel program teaches Biblical principles of morality and respect for God, parents, and country.
 While we expect every child to participate in chapel, there will be no pressure placed on them to join our church or be baptized.
 The Bible is taught from a literal standpoint.
 The King James translation of the Bible is used for uniformity (campers are not required to purchase Bibles, but will have the opportunity to earn one if they wish).
-Pastor Michael L. McClure is responsible for the organization of the chapel programs.
+Pastor Michael L. McClure is responsible for organizing the chapel programs. - Lunch Time

-Each child should bring his or her own lunch with a cold pack as necessary.
+Each child should bring their own lunch, with a cold pack as needed.
 The camp does not have facilities to heat or prepare food.
-A Kool-Aid type drink will be provided at no additional charge.
-Children should bring healthful snacks for their break times.
+A Kool-Aid-type drink will be provided at no additional charge.
+Children should bring healthy snacks for their breaks.
 We suggest lunches and snacks that do NOT require refrigeration.
-While there is always water available, children may also purchase drinks and snacks from the canteen if they desire.
+While water is always available, children may also purchase drinks and snacks from the canteen if they wish. - Naptime

-Naptime will be available on an as-needed basis for those in the 5-7 year age group.
-Children need to bring their own nap mat in the event of nap time.
+Naptime will be available on an as-needed basis for those in the 5-7-year age group.
+Children need to bring their own nap mat in the event of nap time. - Variety of Classes

-Each year we offer theme weeks with a variety of classes, including crafts, etiquette and life-skills training, self-defense training, time for competition, and fun games.
-We schedule guest speakers and special events coordinated to the theme of the week.
+Each year, we offer theme weeks with a variety of classes, including crafts, etiquette, and life-skills training, self-defense training, time for competition, and fun games.
+We schedule guest speakers and special events aligned with the week’s theme. - Swimming

-The West Park Baptist Church Camp is one of the few day camps to have an onsite swimming pool.
+The West Park Baptist Church Camp is one of the few day camps to have an on-site swimming pool.
 All campers will have daily swim time, weather permitting.
-Swimming is under the supervision of our lifeguards and counselors.
+Swimming is supervised by our lifeguards and counselors.

 Summer Day Camp for Children Fees & Hours